Rishthegreat/Notes/School/WW2.md

 	- We need to quarantine aggression and the US needs to take a larger role in quarantining agression
 	- The public did not like this because they were scared that it would lead the US into another war
 	- FDR had to tone it down
 	- **1937 - Pannay Incident**
 		- December 12 1937
 		- Japan bombed USS Panay gunbaot and three STandard Oil tankers on the Yangtze River - an international waterway
 		- Japan apologized, paid US an indemnity, and promised no further attacks
 		- Most Americans were satisfied with the apology
 			- This showed that the US will not interfere

 **1936 - Germany Invades the Rhineland**
 - March 7, 1936
-- Hitler remilitarizes this region with the German army

-**1938 - The Austrian Anschluss**
+- Hitler remilitarizes this region with the German army **1938 - The Austrian Anschluss**
 - March 1938
 - Hitler was born in Austria
+- Many people wanted Germany and Austria to be together
-- Hitler marches the army into Austria and Germany and
+- Hitler marches the army into Austria and Germany and Austria become united **1938 - The Munich Agreement**
+- This leads to a conference in M